suryatresna/dev-app/README.md

 There are execute in directory /test.
 The files test it is
 * InterfaceTest of Interface test to test link active and action form.
-* UserTest of Test data user by check in database.
+* UserTest of Test data user by create and check in database has user created.
+* TestEventMail of test email sending to user if has registered.

+# Event and Scheduler by Console

+For testing Event and Schedule, you could using this command.

+	$ php artisan emails.send -m='Hello World'

+This command make message and broadcast message to subscriber. in Kernel.php you will see this command was execute in 'daily'.